apache/sedona/docs/tutorial/geospark-python.md

-# Installation
+## Installation

-geo_pyspark depnds on Python packages and Scala libraries.
+geo_pyspark extends pyspark functions which depends on Python packages and Scala libraries.
 To see all dependencies please look at Dependencies section. https://pypi.org/project/pyspark/.

-Package needs 3 jar files to work properly:
+Package needs 2 jar files to work properly:

-- geospark-sql_2.2-1.2.0.jar
+- geospark.jar
-- geospark-1.2.0.jar
+- geospark-sql.jar
 - geo_wrapper.jar

-Where 2.2 is a Spark version and 1.2.0 is GeoSpark version.
-Jar files are placed in geo_pyspark/jars.
-For newest GeoSpark release jar files are places in subdirectories named as Spark version.
-Example, jar files for SPARK 2.4 can be found in directory geo_pyspark/jars/2_4.

-For older version please find appropriate jar files in directory geo_pyspark/jars/previous.

-It is possible to automatically add jar files for newest GeoSpark version.
-Please use code as follows:
+!!!note
+    Since GeoSpark 1.3.0 it is possible also to use maven jars for GeoSparkSQL instead of geo_pyspark/jars/../geospark-sql jars files.

+Package allows to automatically copy newest GeoSpark jar files using function, please follow the example below.

+<li> upload_jars </li>

 ```python